amattas/calendar-mcp/README.md

 # Calendar MCP Server

-A specialized Model Context Protocol (MCP) server for iCalendar feed management and event queries.
-This Docker-based server enables Claude Desktop and other MCP clients to interact with multiple calendar feeds for event tracking, conflict detection, and schedule management.
+A Model Context Protocol (MCP) server for iCalendar feed management and event queries.
+This server enables Claude Desktop and other MCP clients to interact with multiple calendar feeds for event tracking, conflict detection, and schedule management.

 ## Features